pubkey/rxdb/docs-src/crdt.md

 ## RxDB CRDT operations

-In RXDB, a CRDT operation is defined with NoSQL update operators, like you might know them from [MongoDB update operations](https://www.mongodb.com/docs/manual/reference/operator/update/) or the [RxDB update plugin](./rx-document.md#update).
+In RxDB, a CRDT operation is defined with NoSQL update operators, like you might know them from [MongoDB update operations](https://www.mongodb.com/docs/manual/reference/operator/update/) or the [RxDB update plugin](./rx-document.md#update).
 To run the operators, RxDB uses the [modifyjs library](https://github.com/lgandecki/modifyjs).

 A CRDT operator example: